 Averted in Retribution; while Alice does end up saving everyone's ass a couple of times, the Strike Team and Ada both kick a fair amount of ass without her help.

-Moral Event Horizon: Alice herself like crosses this in Retribution when she destroys the cloning facility and all of the clones in it, even though she kept one of the clones, a little girl, with her, but apparently considering the rest of them worthless.
+Moral Event Horizon: Alice herself crosses this in Retribution when she destroys the cloning facility and all of the clones in it, even though she kept one of the clones, a little girl, with her, but apparently considered the rest of them worthless.

 Video Game Movies Suck: Zig-zagged; they're disliked by critics and many fans of the games, but they do well enough at the box office.
 In addition, some fans of the games have a soft spot for the movies in spite of how loosely-based they are on the games.

 Villain Decay: The Nemesis suffers from this HARD.
 Whereas it was The Juggernaut in the game, in the movies it loses after a short fistfight with Alice where it goes down from nowhere near what it takes to kill it in the game.
 Wesker is even worse, as in the games he could survive rocket propelled grenades going off a few inches in front of his face, in the films he's beaten by a shotgun loaded with coins, which according the Mythbusters wouldn't even hurt a normal person that badly.